-- 33.4 Childcare covers a range of care choices for children from birth up to age 14 years. - 33.5 Before deciding policy, employers should conduct a comprehensive cost-benefit analysis so that realistic policies can be agreed. - 33.6 The policy should be drawn up jointly between employers and local staff side representatives.
-This should cover: - the childcare needs of people relative to matters such as place of work, working patterns (including shift patterns) and hours worked; - policy on childcare support particularly related to specific difficulties in recruiting and retaining people in certain job categories; - equality of access to childcare and affordability, respecting the diversity of personal domestic circumstances; - guidelines on eligibility; - how the policy relates to other Sections in this Part, in particular those covering leave and flexible working arrangements;
+- 33.4 Childcare covers a range of care choices for children from birth up to the age of 14. - 33.5 Before deciding policy, employers should conduct a comprehensive cost-benefit analysis so that realistic policies can be agreed. - 33.6 The policy should be drawn up jointly between employers and local staff side representatives.
+This should cover: - the childcare needs of people relative to matters such as place of work, working patterns (including shift patterns) and hours worked - policy on childcare support particularly related to specific difficulties in recruiting and retaining people in certain job categories - equality of access to childcare and affordability, respecting the diversity of personal domestic circumstances - guidelines on eligibility - how the policy relates to other sections in this part, in particular those covering leave and flexible working arrangements - the range of options open to carers, e.g. crèche facilities, child minders, workplace nurseries, allowances, school and holiday play schemes, term-time contracts; the policy should be clear as to why certain options are available

-- the range of options open to carers, i.e. crèche facilities, childminders, workplace nurseries, allowances, school and holiday play schemes, term-time contracts etc. The policy should be clear as to why certain options are available; - partnership options with other employers and trade unions; - allocation of senior management responsibility for the operation and monitoring of the policy. - 33.7 Monitoring should be done annually and should review rates of take-up of provisions set against the overall potential needs of parents. - 33.8 Where a decision is taken not to offer particular forms of childcare, the policy should indicate where other arrangements are available to support people with childcare responsibilities, and what alternative ways of working exist.
+- partnership options with other employers and trade unions - allocation of senior management responsibility for the operation and monitoring of the policy. - 33.7 Monitoring should be done annually and should review rates of take-up of provisions set against the overall potential needs of parents. - 33.8 Where a decision is taken not to offer particular forms of childcare, the policy should indicate where other arrangements are available to support people with childcare responsibilities, and what alternative ways of working exist.

-Other Care
+Other care

 - 33.9 NHS employers should have clear policies for the recognition of other forms of care.
-These may include care for dependent adults or children from the extended family, or care for those with whom the employee has a close personal relationship. - 33.10 Many of the policies related to childcare will have relevance to other forms of care.
-For example the planning process for checking out what would help, eligibility criteria and ensuring equality of access.
+These may include care for dependent adults or children from the extended family, or care for those with whom the employee has a close personal relationship. - 33.10 Many of the policies related to childcare will have relevance to other forms of care, for example, the planning process for checking out what would help, eligibility criteria and ensuring equality of access.
 These should be considered when drawing up a carer's policy.